PKukhareva/Getting-and-Cleaning-Data-in-R/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This repository contains run_analysis.R, README.md, CodeBook.md, tidy_data.csv and 'UCI HAR Dataset' folder containing original datset.
+This repository contains run_analysis.R, README.md, CodeBook.md, tidy_data.txt and 'UCI HAR Dataset' folder containing original datset.

 CodeBook.md describes the variables, the data, and any transformations or work that you performed to clean up the data.